Chaining rules

 • How do I combine rules into a workflow?

-• How do I make a rule with multiple inputs and outputs?
+• How can I make a rule with multiple input files?

 Objectives

-• Use Snakemake to filter and then count the lines in a FASTQ file
+• Use Snakemake to filter and then count the sequences in a FASTQ file

 For reference, this is the Snakefile you should have to start the episode.